xhlsrj/psychic-journey/README.md

 # psychic-journey
-To try some material designs used on web.
+Some CSS patterns.
-Some notes about js.
+Some notes about JS.